shashi8001/illumio-tag-flow-logs/README.md

 - **Improved Error Handling**: Enhance error handling to manage malformed CSV files and missing data gracefully.
 - **Additional Tagging Strategies**: Implement more flexible tagging strategies based on different business rules.

-## Conclusion
-This program provides a robust and flexible solution for processing flow logs and mapping them to tags based on a lookup table.
-By adhering to the provided assumptions and guidelines, it ensures accurate and efficient processing of network logs.